 The last CA-3 (25012) was removed from service in April 1988 after a wreck in Louisiana.

-Essentially identical to the 100 CA-3s, the 100, CA-4s were delivered by Pullman-Standard Manufacturing Co., from its Michigan, City, Ind., plant in September through November 1944.
-Like the CA-3s before, them, these cabooses were delivered at the rate of two per day, in freight car, red (at that time known on UP as Synthetic Red), with white lettering.
-The cars, carried the 3800-3899 number series, numbered following the 3700-3799 number, group of the CA-3s.
-Like the CA-3s, these 100 CA-4 class cars were also, delivered riding on wood beam trucks, and also had cast ownership plates on, their sides.
+Essentially identical to the 100 CA-3s, the 100 CA-4s were delivered by Pullman-Standard Manufacturing Co. from its Michigan City, Indiana, plant in September through November 1944.
+Like the CA-3s before them, these cabooses were delivered at the rate of two per day, in freight car red (at that time known on UP as Synthetic Red), with white lettering.
+The cars carried the 3800-3899 number series, numbered following the 3700-3799 number group of the CA-3s.
+Like the CA-3s, these 100 CA-4 class cars were also delivered riding on wood beam trucks, and had cast ownership plates on their sides.

 The CA-4s were repainted to the yellow paint scheme, following the June 1947 change in paint scheme colors.
 They were renumbered to UP 25100-25199 in January 1959 to June 1960.
 One car was not on the active roster to be renumbered to the 25000-series: UP 3849 was wrecked on July 9, 1947 at Black Buttes, Wyoming, and retired in October 1947, leaving the number slot for 25149 blank and unused.

 The similarities between the CA-3s and the CA-4s again came up as these two classes received improved trucks.
 Like the earlier CA-3s delivered in 1942, the CA-4s were delivered in 1944 with wood beam trucks.
 An upgrade in trucks came in 1952 when a combined total of 50 CA-3s and CA-4s were equipped with new outside swing hanger trucks.
 In 1955, 39 CA-4 and 11 CA-3 cabooses were equipped with the same inside swing hanger truck delivered on the CA-6 cabooses.
 By 1958, an additional 97 cabooses in these two classes were equipped with outside swing hanger trucks, making a total of 147 cabooses in the two classes to be so equipped.

 During the 1970s, UP 25142 was one of at least two steel cabooses (CA-3 25048 was the other) modified for transfer service by blanking out its cupola windows.
 To designate the new service, a large green T was painted on the cupola sides.